buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 The text in RFC 6724 states that the Rules MUST be followed in order, but also includes a discussion note under Rule 5.5 that says that an IPv6 implementation is not required to remember which next-hops advertised which prefixes and thus that Rule 5.5 is only applicable to implementations that track this information.

-This document elevates the requirement to prefer ULA addresses in a prefix advertised by a next-hop router to a MUST for all nodes.
+This document removes that exception and elevates the requirement to prefer ULA addresses in a prefix advertised by a next-hop router to a MUST for all nodes.

 ## Automatic insertion of known-local ULA prefixes into the policy table

-Section 2.1 of RFC 6724 states that "an implementation MAY automatically add additional site-specific rows to the default table based on its configured addresses, such as for Unique Local Addresses (ULAs)".
+Section 2.1 of RFC 6724 states that "an implementation MAY automatically add additional site-specific rows to the default table based on its configured addresses, such as for Unique Local Addresses (ULAs)", but it provides no detail on how such behavior might be implemented.

 If a node can determine which ULA prefix(es) are known to be local, it can provide differential treatment for those over general ULAs, and insert these into the policy table at a higher precedence than GUAs while keeping all general ULA prefixes to a lower precedence.

 This document thus elevates the MAY requirement above for insertion to a MUST for the specific case of known-local ULAs.

-These known-local ULA prefixes are inferred from ULA addresses assigned to interfaces or are learned from Prefix Information Options (PIOs) in Router Advertisements (RAs) {{RFC4861}} received on any interface, regardless of how the PIO flags are set.
+These known-local ULA prefixes are inferred from ULA addresses assigned to interfaces or learned from Prefix Information Options (PIOs) in Router Advertisements (RAs) {{RFC4861}} received on any interface regardless of how the PIO flags are set.
 Further, they are learned from Route Information Options (RIOs) in RAs received on any interface by Type C hosts that process RIOs, as defined in {{RFC4191}}.

-The following rules define how known-local ULA prefixes are inserted into the address selection policy table for a node, through a conceptual list of known-local prefixes.
+The following rules define how the learnt known-local ULA prefixes are inserted into the address selection policy table for a node, through a conceptual list of known-local prefixes.

 1. RIOs from within fc00::/7 are considered the preferred information source for determining known-local ULAs and should override other conflicting information or assumptions from other sources, including PIOs.